Vinrach/Skip-Gram_Model---Distributed_Word_Representation/README.md

 # Advanced-NLP-Project
-Distributed Representation of Words and Phrases and their Compositionality.
+# Distributed Representation of Words and Phrases and their Compositionality.

+# Abstract
 In the paper “Distributed Representations of Words and Phrases and Their Compositionality,” the researchers offer an improved skip-gram model for learning word vectors, which greatly advances the quality and speed of word representations.
 Key milestones consist of subsampling for frequent words